 vulnerabilities and bugs that have been fixed in more recent versions of

-The current PHP versions at the time of this writing are PHP 5.6.7 and PHP 5.4.39, both released in March 2015.
-So, using PHP 5.2 is, practically, being three major releases behind; in the software timescale that's an eternity.
+The current PHP version at the time of this writing is PHP 7.2.4, released in March 2018.
+So, using PHP 5.2 is several major releases and several years behind; in the software timescale that's an eternity.
 PHP 5.2 is also slow.
 Really slow.
 According to our tests, PHP 5.2 is six to seven times (600% - 700%) slower than PHP 5.3 on the same hardware.
 No joking!

 Remember that search engines rank faster loading sites first.
 So, using PHP 5.2 hurts your search engine rankings.